 We install the strongest raised loft boarding systems on the market for new and older properties.
 Amongst many loft boarding franchises out there today we remain a family run business with a national reach.
 As such we are impartial and will allow you to make the informed choice.
-All our Award-winning loft boarding services carry a Lifetime Warranty, are BBA approved and won’t void your New Build Warranty (NHBC).
+All our Award-winning loft boarding services carry a Lifetime Warranty and won’t void your New Build Warranty (NHBC).

 The quality of your loft boarding installation can affect a number factors within your property, so much that if you don’t choose a recommended professional then you may face more fees later down the line and even a reinstallation.

 Our loft boarding is a premium quality, affordable service that brings an extra level of safety and quality to your loft or attic space.
 If you would like to know more about our boards, or you would like to arrange a free, no-obligation survey from one of our expert team, get in touch with us today and we’ll be more than happy to help.

 Our loft boarding services comply to British Standard BS6399 part 1 - 1996 Loading for buildings: dead and imposed.
 British Standard BS5268: Part 2: 1996 which is the standard that covers the design of timber members.
 General rules and good practice will be checked against the guidance provided in Approved document- A, Building regulations 2010 and NHBC guidance.
 On request we are able to provide a structural calculation with certificate.